Arctem/grader_assigner/README.md

 ### TODO
 * Make a better name.
 * Add script to convert assignment .csv files into .pdf (or at least .tex).
+* Add weights to allow graders to prefer or avoid certain students.